martinjackson/simple-widgets/docs/MenuBar.md

     c. a unicode symbol in the form of &#xUNICODE_HEXNUM;
     d. none = no symbol will be placed next to the title.
 This is the default.

+6. noSide = indicates that the selected menu item should be placed underneath the vertical menu instead of beside it.
+This option only works with vertical menus.
+If this option does not exist, it will place the menu item selected beside the vertical menu.

 ## CSS Files